MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-apache-kafka.md

 ## Add Apache Kafka as a source

 1. In Fabric Real-Time Intelligence, select **Eventstream** to create a new eventstream.
-Make sure the **Enhanced capabilities** option is enabled.

    ![A screenshot of creating a new eventstream.](media/external-sources/new-eventstream.png)